edgedb/edgedb-js/qb-playground/RFC.md

 EdgeDB's type system can be represented as either interfaces or branded types, which both support an analog of multiple interitance.

-"Multiple inheritance" is used to represent implicit casting/compatibilty. e.g. `Int64` extends `Float64` and `BigInt`.
+"Multiple inheritance" is used to represent implicit casting/compatibilty. e.g. `interface Int64 implements Float64, BigInt {}`.

 - interface AnyType<TSType>
   - Bool